AutoxingTech/axbot_restbook/docs/reference/overlays.md

 Since 2.11.0

-[Landmarks](./landmarks.md) are collected in the mapping process.
+[Landmarks](./landmarks.md) are collected during the mapping process.
-Only when stored in map overlays, they can be used for positioning.
+They can only be used for positioning once they are stored in the map overlays.

 ```json
 {